leios/gpu-handbook/src/content/abstractions.md

 #### Some room for development

 So here's a weird quirk of the Julia ecosystem.
+Something that might cause us to reconsider the speedup noted in the previous section.
 Even though broadcasted operations performed on a GPU array are done in parallel by default, the same is not true for traditional CPU `Array`s.
 To be doubly clear, this will be executed in parallel:
 ```